reapermunky/MomentarySearch/README.md

-# MomentaryAI
+# MomentarySearch

-MomentaryAI is an ephemeral AI assistant that provides instant, context-aware answers by retrieving and processing real-time web information.
+MomentarySearch is an ephemeral AI assistant that provides instant, context-aware answers by retrieving and processing real-time web information.
 It leverages live search results to deliver up-to-the-minute accuracy, without storing user data or retaining long-term memory.

 ## Features